Balkars

 - Education And Learning Styles

-- Education is highly valued, with a focus on both traditional knowledge and formal schooling.
-Learning often involves storytelling and practical experiences.
+- Education is highly valued, with a focus on both traditional knowledge and modern academic achievement.

 - Learning Styles